Gunasekaran-Annamalai/Book-List-App/README.md

-# Todo App using PHP
+# Book List App using Node.js
-A Simple Todo app using php with database!
+A Simple Book list app using nodejs with database!

 ## Requirements
 * vscode